NickZward/Personal-Projects/The Pizza Project/README.md

 |10/8/2022|Desiree   |Gardner  |14.5       |10:30:00  |14:30:00|4.0	      |58.0      |
 |10/8/2022|Mindy     |Sloan    |17.25	   |18:30:00  |23:00:00|4.5	      |77.625    |

-In this SQL project, I learned how to design and build a relational database for a pizza delivery and take-out restaurant.
-The database stored important data related to orders, stock control, and staff.
-I learned how to create tables, set up relationships between them, and insert, update, and delete data.
-I also learned how to write SQL queries to retrieve specific data from the database and generate reports to help Ben monitor business performance.
-This project provided me with practical skills in database design and management, as well as proficiency in SQL programming.
+Throughout the project, my SQL and dashboarding skills were put to the test.
+I had to create a relational database with multiple tables and set up relationships between them, ensuring data integrity and accuracy.
+I also had to write SQL queries to extract and manipulate data, as well as create visually appealing and informative dashboards to present this data in a clear and concise manner.
+Overall, this project provided me with valuable experience in database design and management, SQL programming, and dashboarding, which I can apply to future projects and career opportunities.

 [Link to dashboard](https://lookerstudio.google.com/s/io2YMLtATEM)